 Instructions

-- Using a stand mixer with the paddle attachment or a hand mixer, mix together softened butter, white sugar and brown sugar for 2 minutes.
+- Using a stand mixer with the paddle attachment or an electric hand mixer and large mixing bowl, cream together softened butter and both sugars on high speed for 2 minutes.

 - Add the egg, egg yolk and vanilla.
 Continue mixing for a 2 more minutes.

-- While that is mixing, in a separate bowl add the flour, cream of tartar, baking soda, nutmeg, and cinnamon.
-Mix with a whisk.
+- Meanwhile, to a separate bowl, add the flour, cream of tartar, baking soda, nutmeg, and cinnamon.
+Whisk well, to combine.

-- Slowly add the flour mixture to the wet ingredients while it is still beating.
-Once combined turn off the mixer.
+- With the mixer running on low speed, slowly add the flour mixture to the wet ingredients.
+When ingredients are just combined, turn off the mixer.

-- Cover the dough and refrigerate for about 1 hour.
+- Cover the bowl of dough and refrigerate for about 1 hour.

 - When ready to bake, line two cookie sheets with parchment paper. and preheat the oven to 375°F.

-- In a small bowl mix the sugar and cinnamon topping ingredients.
+- In a small shallow bowl or on a plate, mix the sugar and cinnamon topping ingredients.

-- Using a cookie scoop, or a spoon scoop about 2 Tablespoons of the cookie dough and work into a ball.
+- Using a cookie scoop or a small spoon, scoop about 2 Tablespoons of cookie dough.
+Form the dough into a ball shape, then roll through the cinnamon sugar mixture.

-- Remove from oven, allow to cool on the cookie sheet for 5 minutes then transfer to a cooling rack.
+- Remove pans from oven.
+Allow snickerdoodles to cool on the cookie sheet for 5 minutes, then transfer to a wire rack to cool completely.

 Yanhel